GLOBAL SELLING BLOG

 Free Alongside Ship (FAS):

-The goods are considered delivered when the seller’s ship arrives alongside the destination port.
+The goods are considered delivered when the seller’s ship arrives at the destination port in FCA.

 Free on Board (FOB):